UAE to continue aid to Egypt, sees more stability after Sisi win

 Since the army ousted Egypt's first freely elected president, the Islamist Mohamed Mursi amid mass protests against his rule last July, the UAE has become a major donor for Egypt, taking a hands-on approach in its support for Cairo.

 The Gulf Arab countries were opposed to Mursi and his Muslim Brotherhood, which they regard as a security threat.
-In total Saudi Arabia, Kuwait, and the UAE have pledged over $12 billion in loans and donations since July.
+In total Saudi Arabia, Kuwait, and the UAE have pledged over $12 billion (7.16 billion pounds)in loans and donations since July.

 Sheikh Abdullah bin Zayed also told reporters the UAE wanted international partner to join in their efforts to repair Egypt's shattered economy.